-The Pop-Up menu is invoked by right-clicking the mouse on any part of the Gin Rummy window where a right-click has no other meaning.
+The PopUp menu is invoked by right-clicking the mouse on any part of the Rummy 500 window where a right-click has no other meaning.
 In general, this means anywhere except the melded cards and cards in the player's hand.

-The Pop-Up menu offers easy access to the Discard special action (enabled when Discard Protect under Player Preferences is active), and common menu options, as follows:
+The Pop-Up menu offers easy access to the Discard special action (enabled when the Discard Protect player preference is active), and common menu options, as follows:

-Discard < Card>

-Preferences
+Discard <Card> Preferences